LemesoftNostalgic/sprint-o-matic/README.md

   * python -m pip install pygame
   * python -m pip install matplotlib
   * python -m pip install argparse
-  * python -m pip install picle
   * python -m pip install requests
 4. Start the "main.py" module from src folder of sprint-o-matic
   * In Windows, clicking the "main" icon from the src folder should work
+  * also works: "python main.py"

-As of writing, the application has been verified against Ubuntu 20.04 and Windows 10.
+As of writing, the application has been tested against Ubuntu 20.04 and Windows 10.
 Running the Sprint-O-Matic requires relatively modern PC due to its search algorithms that run in separate processes.

 The application can sometimes be a little bit unresponsive on the way to the first control especially in Windows environment.
-That is caused mostly by the garbage collection of Python programming language, so there is not much to do about it.
-The lag, if any, should stabilize in fifteen seconds.
+That is caused mostly by the garbage collection of Python programming language.
+The lag, if any, should stabilize in less than half a minute.

-If you really want, you can re-buind the single-file executables from from sources using dopyinstaller.sh (Linux) or dopyinstaller.bat (Windows) at the root folder of this repository.
+If you really want, you can re-build the executables from sources using dopyinstaller.sh (Linux) or dopyinstaller.bat (Windows) at the root folder of this repository.
 The build requires the installation of the pyinstaller:

 * python -m pip install pyinstaller
   * Ensure that the pyinstaller is in your PATH.

-I have heard that pyinstaller-built executables can sometimes give false virus alarms in Windows.
-In this is the case with your setup, then use directly the source code package as instructed earlier.

 Later on there might be also an Android version.
 If anyone is interested in debugging the Android build, be my guest.